rv3r/Scarpet-scripts/README.md

 )
 ```

+It is suggested that you set a variable to the name of the file that you would like the blocks to be stored in, such as `global_appname = 'beehiveCount'` if used in config or just `appname = 'beehiveCount'` if in the main program.
+This variable should then be used in any method that requires `appname`.

 ### Description of methods
 * `__initialize(appname)` - `appname`(string)
   - if the current script does not already have an associated file for saving blocks, creates the file, otherwise does nothing